 Materials: Century 21 Accounting 8E, Thomson South-Western, 2006.
-Zenith Global Imports, merchandising corporation simulation, Internet Research and Spreadsheets
+Internet Research and

+Spreadsheets

 Through Accounting 1, students acquire an understanding of the basic accounting cycle using double-entry accounting.
 Both manual and computerized skills learned can be applied in personal financial affairs, small business management, post-secondary studies, and seeking employment immediately following graduation.
 This course incorporates spreadsheets as an industry leader in organizing financial records.
-Students are required to create and maintain spreadsheets utilizing formulas and functions learned from the computer applications class.
-Students who complete the first year accounting course will feel a great sense of pride and accomplishment.
+Students are required to create and maintain spreadsheets utilizing formulas and functions.
+Students who complete the first-year accounting course will feel a great sense of pride and accomplishment.

-Accounting 2 (BTA2)
+Accounting II (BTA2)